saitenntaisei/dapy/README.md

     pip install --editable .
     ```
     The flag `--editable` informs the `pip` command that the source code may change in the future and that changes should be taken into account.
     This ensures that updates (and fixes) are taken into account whenever pulling commits, without requiring a further install.
-    Although `pip` recommends to install this using `venv`, I personally install it on my regular python installation.
-    This may be necessary if the name `dapy` conflicts with an existing package.
+See the note below about [virtual environments](#venv).
 1. check if the install worked properly.
     Still from the root directory of the project, try to run the example as follows:
     ```shell